martinus/differential-evolution-rs/README.md

 # Differential Evolution
 Generic, simple, fast Differential Evolution for Rust.

+## Status
+It seems to work, and I have done some optimizations as well.
+My tests work nicely, so I've change the version to 0.1.1.

 Currently this is my little learning project, to get to know rust.
 I try to crate a nice generic API interface, but first I just try to get it to work on a little example and set up everything correctly.